Keokeditse/Astro-Intelligence/README.md

   Learning different languages on our own to make certain features that we want our game to have.
   Implementing high quality graphics in our game.
   Implementing animations and music in our game.
+  Implementing more than one snake on the same screen, reason being we did not want to make the app to use internet access for it to allow multiplayers.
+  Moving other snakes randomly, without colliding with each other again and again.